reza-ya57/MechaCar_Statistical_Analysis/README.md

 > H0: There is no statistical difference between the suspension coils sample mean and provided population mean. <br>
 > H1: There is a statistical difference between the suspension coils sample mean and provided population mean.

+_Significance level for this test is 95%_

+*To examine the hypothesis test we evaluate the p-value and compare it with ourt significance level.

 ### In below image you can see the total summary of the entire lot.

 ![Total_Summary](https://github.com/reza-ya57/MechaCar_Statistical_Analysis/blob/main/Total_Summary.png)